The equivariant cohomology for semidirect product actions: Free extension pairs

-and the surjectivity of the vertical arrows implies that the top horizontal arrow is surjective if and only if the bottom also is. \end{proof} It is not difficult to check from the definition of free extension pairs and the fact that the classifying space functor preserves finite products, that the product of two free extension pairs is again a free extension pair.
+The vertical left arrow is induced by the inclusion of $N$ into $N \times K$ and hence it is surjective.
+As the vertical right arrow is an isomorphism, the top horizontal arrow is surjective if and only if the bottom arrow is surjective. \end{proof} It is not difficult to check from the definition of free extension pairs and the fact that the classifying space functor preserves finite products, that the product of two free extension pairs is again a free extension pair.

-In the following remark we discuss a more general criterion for the product property of free extension pairs.